Sam-Andrews/child-diet-inequality/code/README_code.md

 * `.Rprofile`: ensures `renv` is activated.
 * `code.Rproj`: determines the 'starting point' for relative file management in R Scripts.

-Similar files are also seen in the `../visualisations/` directory for the `youngbites.R` script.
+Similar files are also seen in the `../visualisations/shiny/` directory for the `youngbites.R` script.

 ## Other considerations

 Please note that R scripts were written using R version 4.1.2 (2021-11-01).
 This older version of R was used due to compatibility with R Studio Server for WSL, of which there is no later version.
-If you have a later version on your machine, `renv` may reinstall R version 4.1.2.
+If you have a later version of R on your machine, `renv` may reinstall R version 4.1.2.

-The first time these scripts run, your machine may need to reinstall R as well as project dependencies.
+The first time these scripts run, your machine may also need to install project dependencies.
 Therefore, the pipeline may take substantially more time to run in the first instance.